0xPB/RI-2A-Slime-Messaging/README.md

   Removes all compiled binaries, documentation, and the `server` directory.

 - `make docs`
-  Generates the documentation with Doxygen.
+  Generates the documentation with Doxygen, open `index.html` located in `docs/html/` to read the documentation.

 - `make server_dir`
   Creates the `server` directory in `src`.